|Linda Boyd||Programme Administrator|

 Tel: 01 402 7876

 Helen has worked with the Learning, Teaching & Technology Centre for over 10 years and previously has worked in various Secondary Schools, HE and Adult Education Institutes in London.
 She was awarded a Postgraduate Diploma in Learning Resources from South Thames College.
-Helen also plays a role being part of the Campus Health & Safety team and being a Safety Representative.
+Helen is also a Safety Representative.

 eLearning Support Officer